MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog-common-features.md

 This feature applies to:

 - Windows 11
-- Windows 10

 ## Built-in macOS features replacing plist files

 <!-- ms.reviewer: beflamm -->

-Be sure macOS is listed as a supported platform.
-If some settings aren't available in the settings catalog, then it's recommended to continue using the [preference file](preference-file-settings-macos.md).
+On macOS, you can use property list (plist) files to configure features and settings that aren't built in to Intune.
+Some of these feature settings are now available in the settings catalog:

 - **Configure Microsoft Edge version 77 and newer**.
 Previously, you had to [use a property list (plist) file](/deployedge/configure-microsoft-edge-on-mac) (opens another Microsoft website).
 For a list of the settings you can configure, see [Microsoft Edge - Policies](/DeployEdge/microsoft-edge-policies) (opens another Microsoft website).

 - **Configure Microsoft Defender for Endpoint**.
 Previously, you had to [use a property list (plist) file](/microsoft-365/security/defender-endpoint/mac-install-with-intune) (opens another Microsoft website).
 For a list of the settings you can configure, see [Set preferences for Microsoft Defender for Endpoint on macOS](/microsoft-365/security/defender-endpoint/mac-preferences) (opens another Microsoft website).

+Be sure macOS is listed as a supported platform.
+If some settings aren't available in the settings catalog, then it's recommended to continue using the [preference file](preference-file-settings-macos.md).

 This feature applies to: